 We are exposed to the credit risk of these customers, some of which are new customers with whom we have not historically had extensive business dealings.
-Starting from February 2009, a majority of our overseas sales have been insured by China Export & Credit Insurance Corporation, or Sinosure.
-The amount of insurance coverage for each transaction is based on a rating assigned by Sinosure to the customer based on such customer's credit history.
-However, we cannot assure you that all our accounts receivable are sufficiently covered or that Sinosure will be able to make payments on our claims.
+Some of our overseas credit sales are insured against non-payment by our customers.
+The amount of insurance coverage for each transaction is based on a rating assigned by the insurer to the customer, based on that customer's credit history.
+However, we cannot assure you that all our accounts receivable are sufficiently covered or that the insurer will be able to make payments on our claims.
 The failure of any of these significant customers to meet their payment obligations would materially and adversely affect our financial position, liquidity and results of operations.